 Midway between Baltimore, Maryland, and Washington, D.C., lies Laurel, Maryland, a city of about 25,000 residents with Fort Meade Army base, the National Security Agency, and the physics lab of Johns Hopkins University as major points of interest nearby.
 Celebrating America's birthday is a big deal in Laurel.

 The city's population doubles the day of the Fourth of July celebration to view the parade, car show, live music, field day competition, and fireworks.

-At 9 a.m., the parade begins lining up at 6th and Montgomery streets.
-Antique and classic cars line up in the parking lot behind McCullough Field.
-At 11 a.m. the parade begins.
+At 9 a.m., the parade usually begins lining up at 6th and Montgomery Streets and antique and classic cars start rolling into the parking lot behind McCullough Field.
+However, the parade doesn't officially begin until approximately 11 a.m.
 The judging stand is on 4th Street at Domer Court.
 You can view the parade anywhere on 4th Street between Montgomery Street and Cherry Lane.

 Granville Gude Park

-Granville Gude Park, a 29-acre park, features a lakehouse with a snack bar, two lakes, picnic pavilions, grills, picnic tables, horseshoe pits, tot-lot, boat dock with paddle boat rentals, 1.25 miles of hiking and biking trails, open play areas, and an outdoor stage.
+Granville Gude Park, a 29-acre park with a snack bar, two lakes, picnic pavilions, grills, picnic tables, horseshoe pits, tot-lot, boat dock with paddle boat rentals, 1.25 miles of hiking and biking trails, open play areas, and an outdoor stage.